inBeat/inbeat-website/content/top-influencers/tiktok/cinema/russia/_index.md

 ---
-title: Top 10 Cinema TikTok Influencers In Russia in 2023
+title: Top 10 Cinema TikTok Influencers In Russia In 2023
 description: >-
   Find top cinema TikTok influencers in Russia in 2023.
-Most popular hashtags: #cinema #cinema4d #animals.
+Most popular hashtags: #cinema #challenge #magic.
 platform: TikTok
-hits: 12
+hits: 15
-text_top: Identify the top-rated TikTok influencers on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our database holds 12 TikTok influencers like this in Russia for you to connect with.
+text_bottom: Our platform aggregates 15 TikTok influencers like this in Russia for you to work with.
 profiles:
   - username: "6kformat"
     fullname: >-